ABRSM’s CEO Michael Elliott has reportedly said:

 Short questions here relate to audio clips that can be freely downloaded from the Faber Music website, and generally involve matching what is heard in those clips with theory concepts and with printed notation.

 This seems to me highly beneficial and a two way street.
 Answering the questions correctly proves that theory knowledge has made proper musical sense, but will also help the student develop and prepare for aural tests in other contexts.

-This is another creative and novel way of ensuring that music theory teaching is properly connected to overall learning.
+This is another creative and novel way of promoting the idea that music theory teaching can be properly connected to a student’s overall musical development.

 Using this material

 It is important to underline that, though planned around the syllabus, ‘Improve your Theory’ is not simply a “quick fix” that can be used to swat up for an ABRSM exam.
 The material here is far too rich and genuinely useful to serve that narrow purpose.
 The level of integration with other aspects of musical development is such that this material really must be used as an ongoing part of a student’s learning.